create-juicey-app/wantyougone/README.md

 - `[/nl]`: Properly start a new line.
 - `[/d]`: Set a delay before starting a new line.

+To change the song: Go to line 67 in WantYouGone.py and change "WantYouGone.mp3".

 ## License

 WantYouGonePython by Juicey is licensed under [CC0 1.0 Universal](http://creativecommons.org/publicdomain/zero/1.0).